boutiqueforaweek/boutiqueforaweek.github.io/pages/consignors/restocking-consignors.md

 * If you elect to drop off on Wednesday, you have two extra days to tag your items.
 * You are automatically added to our Consignor Waiting List: if a Consignor un-registers, you can be offered an opportunity to consign with our classic Consignors during the Pre-Sale times.

-We charge an $10 Restocking Consignor registration fee (payable through Paypal during the registration process).
+We charge a $10 Restocking Consignor registration fee (payable through Paypal during the registration process).
 This fee is non-refundable.

 [Registration](/register/) opens on July 6th to classic Consignors for our Fall 2021 Sale.